benjamcalvin/vscode-sql/README.md

 ### Find table and columns
  - `cmd+shift+t`: find and insert table name
  - `cmd_shift_c`: find and insert column name
- - (Command palete) `VS-SQL: List All Columns`: list all column names of a table, separated by commas
+ - (Command palette) `VS-SQL: List All Columns`: list all column names of a table, separated by commas

 ## Database Connections